aldabraFinance/aldabra-docs/docs/tokens/aldabra-token.md

 ### Initial ALDABRA-wBNB Liquidity

-~ ALDABRA were used to seed the ALDABRA-wBNB pool on Pancakeswap and all LP tokens will be burned. `So there will be no rug pull.`
+~ ALDABRA were used to seed the ALDABRA-wBNB pool on PancakeSwap and all LP tokens will be burned. `So there will be no rug pull.`

 **:fire: LP Burning Transaction ID :** `Coming soon`